Aleph-Alpha/intelligence-layer-sdk/style_guide.md

 ### How-tos

-**Purpose**: How-tos are a short and concise way of understanding a very specific concept.
-They focus on a single thing which they go through in much detail in a step by step guide.
+**Purpose**: How-tos are a short and concise way of understanding a very specific concept, which they explain in much detail in a step-by-step guide.

 - **Table of Content**: Which steps are covered in the how-to?
 - **Detailed Walkthrough**: Guide the user step by step.
 Keep it short and concise.